-- There is a lot of sound and language that is not as evident in our translations.
+- There is a lot of sound play and evocative language that is not as evident in our translations.

 Is 5:1 let me sing now to my beloved/ a song to my lover about his vineyard; / a vineyard has my beloved / on a hill a fertile hillside.